ecrosse01/Surface-plex/README.md

 ## Repository Contents

 - `Read_pre-processing.sh`: Shell script for preprocessing sequencing reads, including trimming, UMI extraction, alignment, and deduplication.
-- `Surface-Plex_analysis.R`: R script for creating a read count matrix, performing batch correction, and generating plots.
+- `Surface-Plex_analysis.R`: R script for creating a read count matrix, performing batch correction, centered log ratio (CLR) normalization and differential expression testing.
+- `custom_index_1.fa`: Custom .fasta file for generating the genome index used in the analysis for Assay 1 (see manuscript).
-- `custom_index.fa`: Custom .fasta file for generating the genome index used in the analysis.
+- `custom_index_2.fa`: Custom .fasta file for generating the genome index used in the analysis for Assay 2 (see manuscript).
+- `Conditions_1.txt`: File containing the conditions and well indices for Assay 1.
-- `Conditions.txt`: File containing the conditions and well indices for the experiment.
+- `Conditions_2.txt`: File containing the conditions and well indices for Assay 2.

 ## Prerequisites